 Breakfast fried rice is what I turn to when I want a quick, hearty breakfast and have bits and bobs of random leftovers cluttering up my fridge.
 Especially if I have leftover rice.

-Cold, dry, leftover rice is perfect for fried rice.
-And fried rice is one of the easiest, most versatile recipes you can have in your own personal recipe index.
+But if you want a great recipe with leftover rice... cold, dry, leftover rice is perfect for making fried rice.
+And fried rice is one of the easiest, most versatile recipes you can have in your recipe index.
+This breakfast fried rice includes shredded potatoes crisped up in bacon fat with garlic and ginger, and is finished with crumbled bacon and thinly sliced scallions.

 No, when I was growing up Chinese food was for Christmas eve and outings with my grandparents (okay, and my sister's bat mitzvah party but that's another story).

-It was the first time I remember realizing that every culture has quick, easy recipes made up of simple ingredients and that, just because I was cooking food from another culture, that food wasn't inherently harder or more complicated to make.
+It was the first time I remember realizing that every culture has quick, easy recipes made up of simple ingredients and that, just because I was cooking food from another culture, that didn't mean the food wasn't inherently harder or more complicated to make.
 It just meant that I wasn't familiar with it yet.

 I also add a bit of ginger, gojuchang, and chili garlic sauce for a mild heat.
-The thinly sliced scallions garnished over the top aren't just there for a pop of color, either; they bring a brightness and freshness to the dish with just a bit of a gentle kick that wakes you right up.
+The thinly sliced scallions garnished over the top aren't just there for a pop of color, either; they bring brightness and freshness to the dish with just a bit of a gentle kick that wakes you right up.

 - A quick rule of thumb for scaling this up or down: 1½ cups rice, 2 slices of bacon, 2-3 potatoes, and 1 egg per person.